ewiklund/react-beach-resort/readme.txt

  accessToken: process.env.REACT_APP_ACCESS_TOKEN
 });

 Then in the .gitignore file; add .env under # testing

+Create a new repository in Github.

+Then from the Terminal in Code; run: git add . git commit -m "react beach app" git remote add origin https://github.com/ewiklund/react-beach-resort.git

+Then go to Netlify and click on Create new site from Github Select Github from next page and select your repository.
+Then you need to Authorise and at the Create a new site, click on Show Advanced button and enter the same keys and values from the .env file.
+Then hit Deploy.